 “When you consider mail volume was slightly less than a year ago, the drop in response was especially significant,” Beaver said.

-She attributed the drop in response rates to multiple factors, including the booming economy which has allowed consumers to pay off their credit card debts and get by with fewer cards.
+She attributed the drop in response rates to multiple factors, including the booming economy, which has allowed consumers to understand how to pay off 10k in credit card debt, as well as lower amounts and get by with fewer cards.
 In addition, consumers have become more savvy about credit-card solicitations and are only responding to the best offers.

 “People already have a good deal on their credit card, and a lot of that is driven by the credit card companies themselves offering very attractive rates” and other benefits, such as balance transfers, she said.
 “So people have chosen to consolidate down to fewer cards and maybe, at the moment, aren’t looking for additional cards.”